shsdk/shcf/readme.txt

       Same instructions as above, put the logic, make it executable and you're on.

+   7. For other usage, help is available.
+Just run:

+       $ shcf_cli help

   TODO:
     * Add how to create simple function that returns a string